 This morning we take a guided walking tour of Hoi An to explore some of the structures of historical significance in the Old Town, including bridges, temples, wells and houses.
 Those less interested in architecture can cycle the 5km to the lovely Cua Dai beach or cycle to the Marble Mountains, which are 19km from town.
 These five marble hills, formerly islands, contain many caves, some of which were used as Buddhist (and Viet Cong) sanctuaries.
 Also nearby is China beach, a famous US R & R spot in the war, and Da Nang, where there is a Cham Museum, which despite being in poor condition, is very interesting.
 It is also possible to visit My Son, one of the most important Cham temple sites in Vietnam where Cham kings were buried as early as the fourth century.
 Although wartime bombing has destroyed much of the site, there are a number of interesting stone towers and sanctuaries. *Hoian River Green Boutique or similar*

 Today we turn north again for the drive/cycle to Hue.
 The route traverses over the spectacular Hai Van Pass - the 'Pass of the Ocean Clouds'.
 The views are stunning though those who prefer to avoid the 580m climb can always take a lift in the support vehicle.
 Once at the top it will all seem worth it as you plummet back to the ocean, then continue through small villages and timeless rural scenes to the outskirts of Hue, from where we transfer to our city centre hotel.
 Approx 2.5 hours in the bus today.
-Cycle approx. 80km. *Cherish Hotel or similar, Comfortable Hotel*
+Cycle approx. 80km. *Park View Hotel or similar*

 Hue is often claimed to be the cultural and historic centre of Vietnam and there is plenty to see.
 We take a guided tour of the city and surrounding tombs.
 The most memorable site is the citadel, with walls six miles in length: inside are the palaces and halls of the Mandarins, and the remains of the Forbidden Purple City, where only the emperor and his eunuchs and concubines were allowed.
 We then take a boat along the Perfume River to the elaborate tombs of the Nguyen emperors, who ruled Vietnam from Hue.
 Tu Duc's Tomb is very elaborate and set in beautiful gardens.
 Along the way we will visit the famous Thien Mu Pagoda.
 The pagoda was a centre for anti-government protests in the early 1960s and it houses the Austin car that transported a monk, Thich Quang Duc, to Saigon in 1963 where he burned himself in protest against the president.
 The photograph of his self-immolation was printed in newspapers all around the world.
 In the afternoon we will board the Reunification Express for the overnight ride to Hanoi, 600km to the north. *Overnight Train*

 We usually arrive in Hanoi in the early morning and stop for a local breakfast and a stretch of the legs, before we are met by our bus for an approximate 4 hour drive to Halong Bay.
 This is one of the most stunningly beautiful sights in South East Asia with around 3000 limestone peaks rising directly from the clear emerald sea.
 We cruise amongst this amazing karst scenery, stopping to kayak in the sea allowing us to get to places inaccessible by boat (weather permitting) and enjoy a seafood lunch on board.
-There may even be the chance to try a spot of fishing from the boat too. * Overnight Boat*
+We overnight on board in twin share cabins with en suite facilities. * Overnight Boat*

 For land only clients, the tour ends this morning in Hanoi after breakfast.